 - explanation of any abbreviations used.

 For crop protection products, you should provide yield data for all treatments (including standards and controls) to demonstrate the effect of the product on yield.
-An acceptable argument or explanation should be provided if yield data are not included.
+A justification should be provided if yield data are not included.

 You should conduct a statistical analysis of the results whenever relevant or if you are required to demonstrate differences or equivalence between treatments.